SolderedElectronics/Inkplate-Arduino-library/README.md

 4. Install [custom SdFat library](https://github.com/e-radionicacom/Inkplate-6-SDFat-Arduino-Library) into your Arduino IDE.
 5. You are ready to get started!
 Select Tools -> Board -> Inkplate 6, as well as correct COM port and upload!

+### dev branch
+If you are looking for the latest features, but not fully tested, take a look at our [dev branch](https://github.com/e-radionicacom/Inkplate-6-Arduino-library/tree/dev).

 ### Code examples
 There are many examples in the library that you demonstrate how to use any of the Inkplate functionality.